Cardillo

 Magnetising the eye from the very moment you view the enormous sweeping curves in the living room, the architecture appears to be the harbinger of an epochal change in Italy’s post imperial design history.

-Home Review, vol. 6, no. 5, Mumbai, Sept.
-2007, p.
-60. (en)
+Home Review, vol. 6, no. 5, Mumbai, September 2007, p.
+60. (en, it)

 My concrete heart